PDF to ESX Conversion: How to Import PDF Estimates into Xactimate

 PDF to ESX conversion is especially helpful when:

-- Contractors receive adjuster estimates as PDF reports
+• Contractors receive adjuster estimates as PDF reports and want to add items.

-By converting PDF estimates into ESX files, contractors can significantly reduce the time required to prepare a final estimate.
+By converting PDF estimates into ESX files, Xactimate users can significantly reduce the time required to prepare a final estimate.

 Final Thoughts